RyanNavillus/Syllabus/README.md

 # Documentation

+You can modify the documentation by directly editing the files in `./docs-source`.
 To build the documentation, run the following commands:

 ```
 sphinx-build -M html ./docs-source ./docs